LearnShareKnowledge/F1-App/README.md

 karma.conf.js         --> config file for running unit tests with Karma

-### Running Unit Tests
+## Running Unit Tests

-The `angular-seed` app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
-We provide a Karma configuration file to run them.
+This app comes preconfigured with unit tests.
+These are written in Jasmine, which we run with the Karma test runner.
+Karma configuration file is provided to run them.

 * The configuration is found at `karma.conf.js`.
 * The unit tests are found next to the code they are testing and have an `_test.js` suffix (e.g.